day8/re-frame/docs/CodeWalkthrough.md

 When the application state changes, subscription functions are re-run by re-frame, to compute new values (new materialised views).

-Ultimately, the data returned by `query` functions is used in the `view` functions (Domino 5).
+Ultimately, the data returned by these `query` functions is used in the `view` functions (Domino 5).

 One subscription can